Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Situated right on beautiful Mackenzie Beach, Bella Pacifica is our pick for the best private campground in the Tofino area.

-There’s a real mix of different sites and locations on offer, from beachfront, oceanside and forest sites.
 The beachfront sites lack a little privacy but the views (and the sound of the nearby ocean!) are amazing.

 Some sites have services (water, power), while others are more rustic and primarily designed for tent users.
 Either way, all sites are a very short away from the beach and roaring Pacific ocean.